BeautyyuYanli/docker-python-selenium/readme.md

 # docker-python-selenium
 A docker image for selenium in python.

-Including python3, selenium, selenium-requests, xvfb, xvfbwrapper, firefox, geckodriver, and requests.
+Including python3, selenium, selenium-requests, firefox, geckodriver, and requests.

 Based on alpine.
 ## Usage